Dress for the meeting is business casual. Meeting room temperatures can vary so you may want to bring a light sweater or jacket.

 Open to visitors 24 hours a day, seven days a week, the memorial is located on 17th Street between Constitution and Independence Avenues.

 The Washington Monument, Arlington Cemetery, Jefferson Memorial, Lincoln Memorial, Franklin Delano Roosevelt Memorial, Vietnam and Korean War Memorials are all under the supervision of the National Park Service.

 Explorers Hall, the society's museum, offers free educational, interactive and visually stimulating changing exhibits on a broad variety of topics.

 Composed of 16 museums and the National Zoo, the Smithsonian's exhibitions offer visitors a glimpse into its vast collection numbering more than 142 million objects.

-The following restaurants are located near the Hyatt Regency Crystal City and are recommended by the concierge or NASBO staff.
+The following restaurants are located near the Westin Crystal City and are recommended by the concierge or NASBO staff.

 - Many restaurants by Pentagon City Mall including Chipotle, California Pizza Kitchen, Thaiphoon Restaurant, Chevy's Mexican, Lebanese Taverna